moonbrv/sticky-header-test/README.md

 #### [Try demo in browser](https://moonbrv.github.io/sticky-header-test/)

 This is my realisation of sticky header with pure JS.
-It is responsive and works well on mobile browsers, include android 4.4+ and safari 7+.
+It is responsive and works well on mobile browsers, include android 4.4+ and iOS8+.

 Heart of this project is a module, wich export a function.
 This function will create, remove and change sticky header.
 It can be placed inside any element on page, and will tracking headers that you select.